sagefy/sagefy/docs/Ideas.md

 ### How does Sagefy implement this idea?

 - The three basic entities are easy to remember and have a clear hierarchy.
-- Sets can embed each other, allowing for a variety of organizational structures.
+- Subjects can embed each other, allowing for a variety of organizational structures.
 - A card must belong to a unit, which defines its purpose.
 - A unit can only have a single goal, limiting extraneous information.
 - Requires are available for cards and units, allowing for the system to automatically keep things organized with low effort.